-During the fiscal year ended December 31, 2021, the Compensation Committee held 2 meetings, including meetings conducted by teleconference.
+During the fiscal year ended December 31, 2022, the Compensation Committee held three (3) meetings, including meetings conducted by teleconference.

-The Board of Directors has established a Compensation Committee for the purposes of: (i) reviewing, determining and approving all forms of compensation and the terms thereof to be provided to the Company's executive officers and monitoring the executive officers' determination of any equity compensation to be provided to other employees and consultants of the Company; (ii) setting goals for and monitoring the performance of the Company's executive officers; (iii) administering the Company's stock-based compensation plans; (iv) reviewing and approving public disclosures and reporting relating to the Company's compensation arrangements; and (v) fulfilling the other responsibilities set out in the Compensation Committee Charter or otherwise delegated to the Compensation Committee by the Board of Directors.
+The Board has established a Compensation Committee for the purposes of: (i) reviewing, determining and approving all forms of compensation and the terms thereof to be provided to the Company's executive officers and monitoring the executive officers' determination of any equity compensation to be provided to other employees and consultants of the Company; (ii) setting goals for and monitoring the performance of the Company's executive officers; (iii) administering the Company's stock-based compensation plans; (iv) reviewing and approving public disclosures and reporting relating to the Company's compensation arrangements; and (v) fulfilling the other responsibilities set out in the Compensation Committee Charter or otherwise delegated to the Compensation Committee by the Board.

-In 2021, the Compensation Committee hired Hays Companies, a Brown & Brown company, as an independent compensation consultant to assist the Compensation Committee in fulfilling its responsibilities, including to review executive compensation levels in comparison to those of competitors and market practices generally, as well as to update the Company's executive compensation philosophy, policies and practices.
+In November 2021, the Compensation Committee hired Hays Companies, a Brown & Brown company, as an independent compensation consultant to assist the Compensation Committee in fulfilling its responsibilities, including to review executive compensation levels in comparison to those of competitors and market practices generally, as well as to update the Company's executive compensation philosophy, policies and practices.
 The Compensation Committee has the sole authority to hire or fire its compensation consultants and to approve fee arrangements for work performed.

-In fiscal year 2021, Hays did work for the Compensation Committee as well as management.
 The Compensation Committee has assessed the independence of Hays pursuant to SEC rules and concluded that Hays' work for the Compensation Committee does not raise any conflict of interest.
+In fiscal year 2022, Hays did not work for the Compensation Committee or management.

 None of the members of the Compensation Committee has at any time during the last fiscal year been an officer or employee of the Company, nor has any Committee member had any relationship requiring disclosure under Item 404 of Regulation S-K under the Exchange Act, which requires disclosure of certain relationships and related party transactions.
-None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on the Company's Board of Directors or Compensation Committee.
+None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on the Company's Board or Compensation Committee.